iancarpenter/routing-with-chuck-norris/README.md

 # RoutingWithChuckNorris

-A fun app built to tryout Angular Routing functionality.
+A fun app built to experiment with the Angular Routing functionality.